TripleZer000/ALkite/README.md

-# ALkite
+# an adventure land kiting function.
-a kiting function
+replace 'var kiting_origin' with a location